Monday, December 23, 2024

 Do corruption scandals and stories about the arrest of bribe-takers affect people’s motivation?

 I rejoice when bribe-takers are detained.
 Or imprisonment of corrupt officials.
 And they are now more or less happening.
 Does this demotivate people?
 To some extent, yes.
-Because on the one hand, you are collecting for two “Maviks”, for which they want 100 thousand hryvnia, and on the other hand, someone is “cutting” the budget with tens of millions of hryvnia.
+Because on the one hand, you are collecting money for two Mavics, for which they want 100 thousand hryvnia, and on the other hand, someone is “cutting” the budget with tens of millions of hryvnia.
 But this is not a reason to give up.
 We are at war, Russia has not disappeared anywhere, we have not won yet.

 About mobilization